DevExpress/testcafe/docs/articles/documentation/guides/advanced-guides/intercept-http-requests.md

 ---
 # Intercept HTTP Requests

 This section describes how to handle HTTP requests in your tests.
-TestCafe allows you to log them and mock the responses out of the box.
-You can also create a custom HTTP request hook, which allows you, for instance, to emulate authentications like **Kerberos** or **Client Certificate Authentication**.
+TestCafe ships with request hooks that allow you to log the requests and mock the responses.
+You can also create a custom HTTP request hook, which enables you, for instance, to emulate authentications like **Kerberos** or **Client Certificate Authentication**.

 ## Log HTTP Requests